sveri/closp/resources/leiningen/new/closp/README.md

 <https://github.com/tonsky/datascript> example taken from <https://gist.github.com/allgress/11348685> to get started
 with frontend development.

+## Support for flash messages with global flash div
+To use it call (layout/flash-result "success message" "alert-success") and on the next page load a div will appear with the success message on top of the page.

 ## Production

 There is a leiningen task defined in the _project.clj_ to generate an uberjar.
 Just execute `lein uberjar`.